KennaSecurity/All_Samples/create_parent_child_riskmeters/README.md

 | |xyz_no_parent|vulnerability_score:>90 AND vulnerability_score:<100| | | no parent ID or parent ref so this will be a parent RM.
 Also, no child_ref so a child RM is not going to be created off this RM. |
 | |xyz_gchild |vulnerability_score:>80 |xyz_child_level_1 | xyz_child_level_2 | no parent ID but parent_ref available matching the child_ref of xyz_child RM in the file so xyz_child will be the parent RM for xyz_gchild RM. child_ref indicates this xyz_gchild RM is to be the parent of yet another RM. |
 | |xyz_ggchild |vulnerability_score:>95 |xyz_child_level_2 | | no parent ID but parent_ref matching the child_ref of xyz_gchild so this RM will be the child of xyz_gchild. |

+##Risk Meter Quick Start
+We have provided an additional csv metadata file which is intended to be used for customers who are looking to create a new risk meter structure from scratch.
+This meta data file will add around 60 new risk meters which will help to jump start your deployment of hierarchical risk meters.
+For more information around the types of risk meters which wil be created, as well as their intended use, please review this [blog post](https://www.kennasecurity.com/blog/managing-assets-intuitively-with-hierarchical-risk-meter-structure/).

+### Usage

+`ruby create_parent_child_meters.rb <API_token> risk_meter_quickstart.csv'

 ## Requirements
 * ruby